robertgzr/porcelain/README.md

 - `✔`  : clean : working tree corresponds to the revision referenced by HEAD

 ### Notice
 In some fonts individual characters may look different, so it is important to use a `powerline` font.
-They are avalable:
+They are available:

 - [From Source](https://github.com/powerline/fonts)
-- Via apt package: `apt install fonts-powerline`
+- via apt package: `apt install fonts-powerline`
-- Via dnf package: `dnf install powerline-fonts`
+- via dnf package: `dnf install powerline-fonts`

 ## Usage